pieterjanv/io-ts-extended/README.md

 Additionally, you can add extension testing logic for your own types.

 I hope to mature this package, so any feedback is greatly appreciated.
-The package is currently in alpha.
+It's currently in beta.

 ## Installation